CCSI-Toolset/FOQUS/docs/source/chapt_matlab/reference/matlab_foqus_intro.rst

 Two different but equivalent approaches were implemented for interfacing MATLAB and FOQUS, which can be used depending on the user needs.
 These two approaches are described below:

+   .. warning:: The setup steps for the two approaches shown below were tested using MATLAB R2019b and Python 3.6, however they must work for other MATLAB and
+                Python versions.

 Option 1: FOQUS plugin implementation
 -------------------------------------